menu

 City Center / Kendricktown is a rural neighborhood (based on population density) located in Carthage, Missouri.

 City Center / Kendricktown real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and mobile homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the City Center / Kendricktown neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the City Center / Kendricktown neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics